-The Fund Manager will create a robust portfolio to avoid concentration risk and liquidity risk.
+The Fund Manager will try to have a large base of stocks in the portfolio to avoid concentration risk and liquidity risk.
 The Fund Managers will monitor the trading volumes in a particular stock before investment to avoid liquidity risk.